samisalkosuo/icp-cam-devops-demo/README.md

   - 16GB RAM
   - 100GB disk

+In addition to servers, the following services are used:
+- IBM Cloud - IBM Cloud Object Storage
+- AWS EC2
+- GitHub
+- Slack

 ## Install the demo environment

 Starting from scratch, installing the demo environment is an effort.
 But outcome will be well worth the effort :-)